zhutoutoutousan/A-study-note-as-a-beginner/README.md

       - Vimium
         - Once installed, press F to show all page elements and its shortcut
         - Use these shortcut to quickly access the page without touching the mouse

+# Heuristic
+- **DISCLAIMER** As a self-explanatory title, these contents are only serves as references
+## When exactly is optimal for framework activation?
+- General
+  - <span style="color: lime">DO</span> Reoccuring concepts, knowledge, thought patterns/neural pathways that surpass the threshold which is determined by the individual's goal, status and more.
+- Software development
+  - <span style="color: red">DON'T</span> For **technical documents**, it's useless to rewrite the instruction manual
+    - <span style="color: lime">DO</span> But it could be useful to speed read it and write down what content you should be paying attention to the next time you start speed reading it.
+  - <span style="color: lime">DO</span> Eat chicken and broccoli every day